eagroom/IntroToRPresentation/index.md

 ## Vector Math

-The previous exmaple might seem contrived example, but consider if you want to normalize data in preparation for fitting a regression model
+The previous example might seem contrived example, but consider if you want to normalize data in preparation for fitting a regression model

 ```r